paterik/udacity-ios-silly-song/README.md

 ## Changelog

-All notable changes of the SillySong release series are documented in project [CHANGELOG.md](CHANGELOG.md) file using the [Keep a CHANGELOG](http://keepachangelog.com/) prtheinciples.
+All notable changes of the SillySong release series are documented in project [CHANGELOG.md](CHANGELOG.md) file using the [Keep a CHANGELOG](http://keepachangelog.com/) principles.
 The changelog documentation starts with version 1.0.0 (2017-04-06).
 The latest „reviewed“ version of SillySong met the specifications to accomplish the course sub goal.

 ## License-Term